TaXi0k/MyDeathLink/README.md

 * 📝 — planned to develop
 * 🛠️ — in development
 * ✅ — already developed

+>
+>**How can you help the project?**
+>
+>If you know how I could stop the app from being flagged as malware by most antivirus software, I’d really appreciate your help!
+>
+>If you have any other tips or want to help in any other way, feel free to message me on [Discord](https://discord.com/users/748861794637971547).

 ## Instalation and usage